Skip to Content

 Example: Building a Live Feed

-#!/bin/bash echo "Starting Bee live feed..." bee stream --json | while read -r line; do event=$(echo "$line" | jq -r '.event') case $event in "connected") echo "[Connected to Bee stream]" ;; "new-utterance") text=$(echo "$line" | jq -r '.data.text') speaker=$(echo "$line" | jq -r '.data.speaker') echo "[$speaker]: $text" ;; "new-conversation") title=$(echo "$line" | jq -r '.data.title') echo "--- New conversation: $title ---" ;; "todo-created") todo=$(echo "$line" | jq -r '.data.title') echo "[New Todo]: $todo" ;; esac done
+#!/bin/bash echo "Starting Bee live feed..." bee stream --json | while read -r line; do if echo "$line" | jq -e '.utterance' >/dev/null 2>&1; then speaker=$(echo "$line" | jq -r '.utterance.speaker') text=$(echo "$line" | jq -r '.utterance.text') echo "[$speaker]: $text" elif echo "$line" | jq -e '.conversation' >/dev/null 2>&1; then title=$(echo "$line" | jq -r '.conversation.title // "(untitled)"') echo "--- Conversation: $title ---" elif echo "$line" | jq -e '.todo' >/dev/null 2>&1; then todo=$(echo "$line" | jq -r '.todo.text // empty') [ -n "$todo" ] && echo "[Todo]: $todo" fi done

 Last updated on